hariszaf/metabolic_toy_model/README.md

     git clone https://github.com/hariszaf/metabolic_toy_model.git
     cd metabolic_toy_model
     git checkout kul2025

+Make sure you have conda or miniconda available on your computing environment.
+GitHub codespace brings it by default, in case you wish to run this tutorial locally, then you may follow the instructions [here](https://www.anaconda.com/docs/getting-started/miniconda/install).

+> **Attention!**
+>
+> In case you work on codespace, make sure you first activate a base environment.

 Then you may jump to the [`microbetag_tutorial.ipynb`](./microbetag_tutorial.ipynb) notebook, and follow the instructions there, to install `microbetag`.